Gary Alexander (baseball)

 Gary Wayne Alexander (born March 27, 1953) is an American former professional baseball player.
 He played in Major League Baseball (MLB) as a catcher from 1975 through 1981 for the San Francisco Giants, Oakland Athletics, Cleveland Indians and Pittsburgh Pirates.
 Alexander caught John Montefusco's no-hitter in 1976.

 Alexander was traded along with Gary Thomasson, Dave Heaverlo, John Henry Johnson, Phil Huffman, Alan Wirth and $300,000 from the Giants to the Athletics for Vida Blue on March 15, 1978.
 Mario Guerrero was sent to the Athletics on April 7 to complete the transaction.
 Alexander was dealt again three months later at the trade deadline on June 15 when he went from the Athletics to the Indians for Joe Wallis.
 On September 26, 1978, his home run with two outs in the ninth inning ended a no-hit bid by Mike Flanagan of the Baltimore Orioles.

 In a seven-season major league career, Alexander posted a .230 batting average with 55 home runs and 202 RBI in 432 games played.
 His best statistical season was in 1978 when he hit 27 home runs and had 84 RBI's, 57 runs, 112 hits and 20 doubles in 148 games played, all career-highs.

-Alexander is now a captain in the Los Angeles (CA) Fire Department.
+Alexander retired in 2020 as a captain in the Los Angeles (CA) Fire Department.